mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 >
 >**Employee A**: You're in a **business** relationship with Google.
 If you're disappointed that Google isn't "romancing" you with gifts akin to those you buy your wife, you have a misguided notion of the relationship.

 Google does a lot to build a sense of community in employees.
 To make us feel that we're not just employees, but that we *are* Google.
 That conversation made me realize that I'm *not* Google.
 I provide a service for Google in exchange for money.

 If Google and I have a business relationship that exists to serve each side's interests, why was I spending time on all these tasks that served Google's interests instead of my own?

 # Optimizing for promotion

-The holiday gift awakening made me change strategy.
-If Google was offering incentives to do work, then that's just what I'd do.
-Or rather, that's *exclusively* what I'd do.
+If Google was offering incentives to do work that was measurable and visible, then that's what I'd do.

-In early 2017, I was assigned to take over a legacy component from our sister team in India.
-But the system was a maintenance nightmare because it was largely undocumented and tightly coupled with a bunch of other systems that the other team still owned.
+Shortly after the holiday gift discussion, I was assigned to take over a legacy component from our sister team in India.
+It was a maintenance nightmare because it was largely undocumented and tightly coupled with a bunch of other systems that the other team still owned.

-I'll do a from-scratch rewrite!
+The path to promotion was clear: I needed to do a from-scratch rewrite.

 The system originally took a team of three a year to write.
-I only had six months until the next performance review, so I decided to
+I was leading two other developers, but we only had six months until the next performance review, so I stopped doing anything except for trying to get this rewrite launched before the next promotion cycle.

-My quality bar for code dropped from, "Will we be able to maintain this for the next 5 years?" to, "Can I keep this running until performance reviews are finalized?"
+My quality bar for code dropped from, "Will we be able to maintain this for the next 5 years?" to, "Can I prevent this from blowing up until performance reviews are finalized?"

-I went from 1-2 interviews a week to zero.
-I used to regularly return to my alma mater for recruiting visits, but now I just deleted all emails from the campus recruiter for my school.
+I stopped helping with hiring and recruiting, both of which were time-consuming activities that had zero value for promotion.
+I went from conducting one or two interviews a week to zero.
+I deleted all emails from the Google recruiter for my alma mater.

+In fact, I stopped reading all emails unless I was explicitly on the To or CC line.

-There were two bright interns on my team who wanted to integrate their summer project with my my work.
+There were two bright interns on my team who thought their summer project might improve the efficiency of the system we were launching.
+But I knew we could hit our the minimum accuracy requirements for launch without their help, so I refused to work with them.
 No, absolutely not.

-I ignored all team emails that weren't directly related to my project.
 Halfway through my project, management decided to do a big handoff of our legacy components to another team.
 It was tedious, unsexy work, and I didn't help with any of it.

-But it worked.
+I didn't like doing this.
+I've worked with teammates that I could tell were optimizing for their promotion and I thought they were terrible.
+But I felt like I had spent three years making decisions that put my team or the company first, so it was my turn.

 We delivered the project on schedule, just before performance reviews began.
 Time to receive my promotion!

 # Moment of truth